phluid61/internet-drafts/file-scheme/draft.md

 3. If including an empty authority field, append the "//" sigil to the URI.

-4. Append the file system root:

-    *   On a UNIX-like system, append a slash "/" to the URI, to denote the root directory.

-    *   On a DOS- or Windows-based system, append a slash "/" to the URI, and encode the drive letter (e.g. "c:") as the first path segment as per step 5, below.
+4. Append a slash character "/" to the URI, to signify the path root.

-    *   On an OpenVMS Files-11 system, append a slash "/" to the URI, and encode the device name as the first segment as per step 5, below, except that the dollars sign character "$" is not treated as a reserved character in this segment.

 5. For each directory in the path after the root: